brian-team/brian2/docs_sphinx/introduction/brian1_to_2/multicompartmental.rst

 Multicompartmental models (Brian 1 --> 2 conversion)
 ====================================================
+.. sidebar:: Brian 2 documentation

-Support for multicompartmental models is now an integral part of Brian 2 (an early version of it was included as an experimental module in Brian 1), you can find its documentation in the document :doc:`../../user/multicompartmental`.
+    Support for multicompartmental models is now an integral part of Brian 2 (an early version of it was included as an experimental module in Brian 1).
+    See the document :doc:`../../user/multicompartmental`.

 Brian 1 offered support for simple multi-compartmental models in the ``compartments`` module.
 This module allowed you to combine the equations for